virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 - stability lift
 - and domain relevance

-### Why This
-This mattered because my research question was deeper than simple ranking.

-I was not only asking:

-- which model is best

-I was asking:

-- what is the minimum amount of structure needed before low-risk segmentation becomes stable enough to trust

-That is why the block ladder was more valuable than a one-shot feature ranking.

 ### Why Not
 I did **not** claim a formal chi-square pipeline, mutual information filter, or correlation-threshold selection workflow, because that was not the real method used in the notebook.